Future Technicians Programme

 Training and Work Placements

-The training will take place between Monday 29 September 2025 to Friday 3 October 2025, followed by the paid work placements at venues including Soho Theatre, The Barbican and Little Angel.
+The training will take place between Monday 23 February to Friday 27 February 2026.
+This will be followed by PAID professional placements at over 15 venues including Soho Theatre Walthamstow, Sadlers Wells and Camden People's Theatre.

 "I have never dreamed of getting a job in what I really am passionate about.
 The training was intensive and full of information and the most amazing opportunity in this project was being on a work placement with Artsdepot."